Sussex, England Travel Guide: Visit the Landscape of Meghan & Harry's Royal Title

 When Harry and Meghan got hitched in May, the Queen bestowed them with the titles of Duke and Duchess of Sussex.
 The landscape of their new domain, Sussex, is quintessentially that of Southeast England.

-Situated on the coast, it’s a 1,500 square mile county of castles, rolling hills, white chalk cliffs, winding lanes and traditional seaside towns.
-It is also home to Brighton, less than a one hour journey from London by train, and one of England’s most cosmopolitan cities.
+Situated on the coast, it’s a 1,500-square-mile county of castles, rolling hills, white chalk cliffs, winding lanes and traditional seaside towns.
+It is also home to Brighton, less than a 1-hour journey from London by train, and one of England’s most cosmopolitan cities.
 Not a bad wedding gift by any means.

 Whether or not you’re interested in all things royal, Sussex makes a delightful place to visit and explore.
 This Sussex travel guide will help you get the most out of your trip and soak up all of the beautiful English countryside and seaside you can.